run2bizdocs/documentation/en-us/docs/builder/advanced-options/css.md

 ##How to access

-1. Access the feature by navigating the menu Neuro > Resources > CSS.
+1. Access the feature by navigating the menu Builder > Resources > CSS.

 ##Preconditions